Yermo/nativescript-background-geolocation-fbs/README.md

 You must have NativeScript installed and the 'tns' command must be in your path.

-To run it on Android:
+To run it on Android in an emulator:

 ```
 cd src
 npm run ngdemo.android
 ```

+### Running the demo on a live device with simulated location data

 Simulating GPS locations in the Android emulator, at least in my experience under Ubuntu, is ridiculously slow so I use a real device for testing.